On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Main Results

-We can also extend the above result to worst-case transmitted load as shown in the following corollary. \begin{corollary}[Worst-case load] For a D2D caching scenario with a database of $N$ files and $K$ users each with a cache of size $M$, the following peak load $R^*_{\textup{worst, o}}$ under the constraint of uncoded placement and one-shot delivery, is optimal
+\begin{theorem}[Average load] For the D2D caching network as defined in Section \ref{sub:problem setting}, with a database of $N$ files and $K$ users each with a cache of size $M$, the following average load is optimal for random uniform demands and under the constraint of uncoded placement and one-shot delivery: